 Have a set list of commands and make sure everyone that talks to the dog use that same command and if possible, a similar tone.
 This will give your dog the best chance of understanding his family and knowing what is expected.

+Impatience is one of the 5 common mistakes in dog training.
 Remember some dogs will pick certain commands up faster than others, and they will learn quicker if the tasks relate to one another.
 For example, drop and roll – you need to teach drop and get good consistency before teaching roll, if you try to do them together it could be too complex.

 Give your dog time to learn a new skill.
 There is no rush when it comes to training.
 Reward for any attempt by your dog to do the right thing, he will get there in the end.